• Skip to main content

 Your Course Description

-The Five Paragraph Essay has been the standard for essay writing for years.
-This course helps your student understand and practice writing essays in the Five Paragraph Essay form – as well as going beyond the typical form to learning what makes an essay exceptional.
+The Five-Paragraph Essay has been the standard for essay writing for years — and in this course, your student will understand that there is so much more that’s necessary to be a competent writer and go beyond the typical form to learning what makes an essay exceptional.
 Students will craft essay assignments and practice becoming comfortable with thinking quickly in creating, drafting, and polishing essays.
 Special attention will be paid to how to write essays that capture the attention and flow from beginning to end, with meaning.

 Your Course Outline